drogatkin/TJWS2/1.x/doc/sbc/README.md

 **Update**: as on July, 13 2023,  RPi 4 8Gb was again out of stock in Bay Area stores.
 However you can pick it in stores in Southern California.

+**Update**: as on Jul 23, 2023 around 130 of RPi 4 8Gb were in Bay Area stores.
+Less storage models were available even for online ordering.
+So I think the shortage finally got over.

 ## Where to get software
 Although Orange Pi website designed well and uses a responsive approach, it’s making difficult to see details on a phone.
 It is also not obvious how to find a download page for the SBC software.
 I provide a direct [link](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-pi-5.html).